Transient Well Testing

 - No refund will be issued if a registrant fails to attend the training course

-Kamal has served on and chaired multiple SPE committees, including the textbook and monograph committees, the first SPE Board Committee on R&D and the first SPE R&D conference.
-Kamal holds a BS degree from Cairo University and MS and PhD degrees from Stanford University all in petroleum engineering.
+Kamal has served on and chaired multiple SPE committees, including the Text Book and Monograph Committees, the first SPE Board Committee on R&D and the first SPE R&D conference.
 He has served on the SPE Board of Directors as the Regional Director of the Western North America Region.